codersaiful/TinyPress/Documentation/template_structure.md

 #Template Structure
 Default file structure is:

+###index.php
+For all default home page. even any other page is not available to template, site will show from index.php

 ###header.php
 function to get header file to any where of template is: get_header(); Even can use additional or other header file. but header name should header-[other_name].php .
 Suppose your another header file wilt for contact page. file name will: header-contact.php and